King Parrot (band)

 King Parrot are an Australian grindcore band formed in Melbourne in 2010.
-They have released three studio albums: Bite Your Head Off (2012), Dead Set (2015) and Ugly Produce (2017).
+They have released four studio albums: Bite Your Head Off (2012), Dead Set (2015), Ugly Produce (2017) and A Young Persons' Guide to King Parrot (2025).

 History

 King Parrot formed in Melbourne in 2010 with the original line-up of Matt Young (vocals), Ed Lacey and Ari White (guitar), Slatts Everday (bass) and drummer Matt Rizzo.
-White, Rizzo and Lacey had come directly from their previous band Watchdog Discipline, Slatts Everyday was a member of Warrnambool rock band Cockfight Shootout.
+White, Rizzo and Lacey had come directly from their previous band Watchdog Discipline, Slatts Everday was a member of Warrnambool rock band Cockfight Shootout.
 Lacey had also been a member of The Berzerker for several years and Rizzo was formerly with Blood Duster.

 After the release of The Stench of Hardcore Pub Trash EP in 2011, Lacey left King Parrot and was replaced by Andrew Livingstone-Squires, formerly of Dreadnaught and Cemetery Urn.
 The group recorded and independently released their debut full-length album Bite Your Head Off in 2012, which was picked up by UK based metal label Candlelight Records in 2013 for worldwide release.
 Shortly after the album's release Rizzo was replaced by Matt "Skitz" Sanders, formerly of Damaged but the band's heavy touring schedule meant he was replaced on overseas dates by Rob Brens of Alarum.
 King Parrot had by now established themselves as intense live act, and their unsettling sense of humour, most notably in their music video "Shit on the Liver", which was a finalist in the 2013 Australian Music Video Awards.

 After extensive touring within Australia, supporting Obituary, Carcass and Thy Art Is Murder, King Parrot were invited to play a number of prominent music festivals including an appearance at the 2013 Hammersonic Jakarta International Metal Festival in Indonesia, Australia's Soundwave Festival and the 2014 SXSW in Austin, Texas, which was part of a 45-date North American tour.
 They later signed a management deal with Extreme Management Group in New York.
 Pantera and Down vocalist Phil Anselmo personally interviewed them on his Housecore Records YouTube channel.